Zakir-Ansari/tech-turorials/todo-monorepo-app/README.md

 This repository contains a **Todo App** built using **Nx**, **Angular**, and **Module Federation**.
 The project demonstrates the use of Nx's monorepo architecture to manage multiple applications and libraries in a single repository, alongside **Module Federation** to dynamically load micro-frontends.

+> This is only a demonstration of Nx Module Federation architecture through a real world project.
+This will not teach UI design and repective UI coding steps.

 ## Table of Contents

 1. [Introduction to Nx Monorepo](#introduction-to-nx-monorepo)